 PRE REELING WASTE

 Pre reeling wastes are those that are separated by both the farmers and the dealers in the process of grading and sorting the cocoons.
 This constitutes the double cocoons, melted and stained cocoons, Thin-shelled cocoons, Pierced/Uzi fly infested cocoons, floss and other defective ones.
-It is often discarded without proper processing; these can also be employed for generation the loose silk fibres and the pupae can be further used.
-One of the significant components of the sericulture is the different grades of the silk that are distinguished primarily using the fibre length, lustre and uniformity.
+It is often discarded without proper processing; these can also be employed for generation the loose silk fibers and the pupae can be further used.
+One of the significant components of the sericulture is the different grades of the silk that are distinguished primarily using the fiber length, luster and uniformity.
 In general, around 20% of the cocoons are chosen as first grade and these are fully reeled ones and the remaining second and third grade cocoons are not fully processed and repurposed by the industry.
 These can be further used in pharmaceuticals and production of bioplastics from defective cocoon silks (Kaushik et al., 2025).

 REELING WASTE